-(ed: We approached several monitor vendors including the likes of Dell, Viotek, Monoprice, NecSharp, IIyama, Samsung and some have confirmed that they currently don't have any plans to launch monitors with 5K and 8K resolutions.
-At least two of them have confirmed they will launch 4K+ monitors in 2022.
-So for now, Dell's 8K monitor remains the only 8K display on the market).
+We've already approached several monitor vendors, such as Dell, Viotek, Monoprice, NecSharp, Samsung, and IIyama, about their 5K and 8K monitor releases.
+Some have confirmed they don't have plans to launch monitors with 5K and 8K resolutions this year, while at least two have confirmed they will launch 4K+ monitors in 2022.
+So for now, Dell's UltraSharp UP3218K joins Sharp's 8M-B32C1 as the only 8K displays on the market.

 5K and 8K monitors have finally hit the shelves, which means it’s time for some of us to upgrade and future-proof our setup.
 That isn’t to say, of course, 4K is on its way out.
 Just the opposite, 4K panels are now only starting to become the standard, and 1080p and 1440p displays are still quite common.
 However, many creative professionals will greatly benefit from a 5K or 8K monitor investment.

 While there are only a few available options out there at the moment, we’ve still gathered the best 5K and 8K monitors for you.
-They are the perfect next step for creative professionals.
+They're the perfect next step for creative professionals.
 From ultrawide panels to curved monitors that offer deeper immersion, here are our top picks.

 For 5K monitors (that's 5,120 × 2,880 pixels), you've got a choice of regular 16:9 aspect ratio, or ultrawide monitors with 21:9 (or above) aspect ratios.
 Ultrawide monitors are a great choice if you want a multi-monitor experience, but with just a single screen.